Particular/docs.particular.net/samples/azure/shared-host/sample.md

 ## Deploying endpoints

  1. Open PowerShell console at the `shared-host\Version_5` location.
 This location should contain `PackageAndDeploy.ps1`.
  1. Execute `PackageAndDeploy.ps1` PowerShell script to package and deploy multi-hosted endpoints to local emulator storage

 ## Running multi-host in emulated Cloud Service

  1. Set `HostCloudService` to be the start-up project by right clicking the project name in Visual Studio Solution Explorer, and selecting `Set as StartUp Project` option
  1. Run the solution
  1. Inspect Azure Storage Emulator Tables for `MultiHostedEndpointsOutput` table and its content

 NOTE: To inspect multi-host [role emulated file system](https://msdn.microsoft.com/en-us/library/azure/hh771389.aspx), navigate to `C:\Users\%USERNAME%\AppData\Local\dftmp\Resources`

 Azure Compute Emulator leaves any processes spawned at run time in memory.
-You should kill those once you're done with emulated Cloud Service execution by locating `WaWorkerHost.exe` process and killing all child processes named `NServiceBus.Hosting.Azure.HostProcess.exe`.
+Kill those once done with emulated Cloud Service execution by locating `WaWorkerHost.exe` process and killing all child processes named `NServiceBus.Hosting.Azure.HostProcess.exe`.
 Number of those processes will be as number of endpoints (2) X number of times Cloud Service was executed.

-Alternatively, you can stop Cloud Service emulator from Compute Emulator UI.
-Compute Emulator UI can be accessed via try icon on your taskbar.
+Cloud Service emulator can also be stopped from Compute Emulator UI.
+Compute Emulator UI can be accessed via try icon on the taskbar.
 Within Compute Emulator UI, under `Service Deployments` tree select a deployment, right click and select `Remove` option.
 This will cleanly stop Cloud Service without leaving any processes in memory.

 ## Code walk-through